moby/moby/docs/sources/introduction/understanding-docker.md

 Docker registries hold images.
 These are public (or private!) stores that you can upload or download images to and from.
-The public Docker registry is called [Docker.io](http://index.docker.io).
+The public Docker registry is called [Docker Hub](https://hub.docker.com).
 It provides a huge collection of existing images that you can use.
 These images can be images you create yourself or you can make use of images that others have previously created.
 You can consider Docker registries the